nchathu2014/archi-reactjs-final/README.md

 depends on the previous one. useReducer also lets you optimize performance for components that trigger deep updates because you can pass dispatch down instead of callbacks.

+3- useEffect():
+The useEffect Hook allows you to perform side effects in your components.
+Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
+The second argument is optional. `useEffect(<function>, <dependency>)`